7 Reasons to Invest in Property in Nottingham and Where to Buy

 The area is popular with families due to its proximity to the M1 and 10-minute link by train to the city centre as well as buses and trams.

-7 miles south-west of Nottingham, Long Eaton is a town on the Nottingham border.
-A popular commuter location, it sits on the M1 and features a reliable bus and train route connecting the East Midlands area and is easily connected to Nottingham centre by tram.
+7 miles southwest of Nottingham, Long Eaton is a town on the Nottingham border.
+A popular commuter location, it sits on the M1 and features a reliable bus and train route connecting the East Midlands area.
+And it is additionally easily connected to Nottingham centre by tram.

 Long Eaton is a good value area for Nottingham property prices.
 A market, supermarkets and retail park alongside pubs, restaurants, cafes and a cinema mean there is plenty of amenities for renters or property buyers.

 In the last year, average property prices sold for an average price of £236,16.

 Is Nottingham a Good Area to Invest in Property?

 According to Track Capital’s 2023 report, Nottingham ranked 7th out of all towns and cities in the UK in terms of rental yields.
 The average rental yields for Nottingham properties is 5.94%, well above the East Midlands average of 4.1%.

 Buy-to-let investors can find good value in a Nottingham investment, but you’ll need to check out what rental demand and likely rents are possible in the particular areas you’re looking at.
 With relatively low property prices and rental growth, Nottingham property investment could be a good addition to your portfolio.